The Reality of CPR for Seniors: Get the Facts

 This trauma often includes broken ribs, lung bruising, damage to the airway and internal organs, and internal bleeding.

-CPR risks for seniors
+CPR Risks for Seniors

-First, older bodies are physically weaker and less likely to recover from the CPR itself.
+• Older bodies are physically weaker and less likely to recover from the CPR itself.

-Because of all this, some people argue that using CPR on seniors leads to an unnecessarily prolonged and painful death.
+• Some people argue that using CPR on seniors leads to an unnecessarily prolonged and painful death.

 Research suggests that only 10-20% of all people who get CPR will survive and recover enough to leave the hospital.